mattermost/mattermost-operator/docs/migration.md

 To run the migration, follow the steps:

-1. Prepare the namespace and name of the `ClusterInstallation` and export those as environment variables:
+1. Record the namespace and name of the `ClusterInstallation` and export those as environment variables on the device from which you are triggering the migration:
     ```
     export CI_NAMESPACE=[YOUR_NAMESPACE]
     export CI_NAME=[NAME_OF_YOUR_INSTALLATION]